Household Support Fund

 What other support is available?

-The council will continue to help people who are most vulnerable to increases in the cost of living.
+The council continue to help people who are most vulnerable to increases in the cost of living.
 This work is done with local agencies, groups and organisations.

 The financial support available includes: